Climate of Dallas

 Dallas is located in North Texas, built along the Trinity River.
 It has a humid subtropical climate (Köppen climate classification: Cfa) that is characteristic of the southern plains of the United States.
 Dallas experiences mild winters and hot summers.

 Seasonal climate

 Summer

-Summers are very hot and rather humid.Heat waves can be severe and prolonged, usually coinciding with severe drought.The city's all-time recorded high temperature is 113 °F during the Heat Wave of 1980.
-In July and August, the average high temperature is near 96 °F, while the average nighttime low temperature is around 77 °F. Days with temperatures exceeding 100 °F (38 °C) happen at least several times during the summer every year.
-Especially hot and dry summers occurred in 1980, 2011, 2022 and 2023.
+Summers are very hot and rather humid.
+Heat waves can be severe and prolonged, usually coinciding with severe drought.
+The city's all-time recorded high temperature is 113 °F during the Heat Wave of 1980.
+In July and August, the average high temperature is near 96 °F, while the average nighttime low temperature is around 77 °F. Days with temperatures exceeding 100 °F (38 °C) happen at least several times during the summer every year and dry summers occurred in 1980, 2011, 2022 and 2023.

 Transitional months

 Spring and autumn bring warm weather to the area.
 Vibrant wildflowers (such as the bluebonnet, Indian paintbrush and other flora) bloom in spring and are planted around the highways throughout Texas.
 Springtime weather can be quite volatile, but temperatures themselves are warm on average.
 The weather in Dallas is also generally pleasant between late October and early December, and unlike springtime, major storms rarely form in the area.